Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 I ran a couple of sweeps for the hd_negpi_3_va states, and also processed the data with iz using the new data processing file.
 There were some issues we found with the file, so they did some debugging & made other changes throughout this.

 I also noticed the data from yesterday had a weird fit for the UVHWP -- it looks like the manager wasn't clearing at the right times, leading to the fits being messed up.
 I fixed this, but because of that, I would not trust the data in the "TRIAL 1" folder as being for the correct chi values (because the UVHWP fit was so far off).
 I noticed this because the fit for the chi=90 had the UVHWP around 66 degrees, which is the complete wrong quadrant for this state and lead to some sign errors.

+# 06/11/2025
+MP: Ria

+I ran a few tomographies for the hd_negpi_va state.
+Just for reference, counts at the start of the day were as follows.
+- Min counts 1: 46.9+/-1.2
+- Min counts 2: 34.8+/-1.1
+- HD Counts: 1557+/-6
+- VA Counts: 1584+/-10
+- HA Counts: 12.5+/-0.6
+- VD Counts: 13.9+/-0.7

+I also calibrated the hr_negpi_6_vl state in preparation for running a tomography on it tomorrow.
+ FOR THE HR+e^-ipi/6VL state:
+ Measurement settings:
+ QP Angle: -12.11346435546875 UVHWP Angle: -111.29939852262797

+ # 06/12/2025
+ MP: Ria

+ We attended the lab safety training in the morning, so I didn't quite have enough time to run the tomography.
+ In the afternoon, I ran a tomography on the hr_negpi_6_vl state so we could process this data.
+It looks like the calibration for the gamma isn't quite as good as for the other state, so I'll want to take more data for this in the future.
+ For reference, counts were as follows for the hr_negpi_6_vl state:
+- Min counts 1: 35.9+/-1.1
+- Min counts 2: 37.7+/-0.5
+- HR Counts: 1555+/-6
+- VL Counts: 1568+/-7
+- HL Counts: 16.1+/-0.6
+- VR Counts: 16.2+/-0.